 |Partner and collaborate with all university departments, programs, and services to provide communication, training, and expertise that support student learning and development in and out of class.||Self-Assessment||University Departments and Student Participants||Annually||Associate Director||Goals 2 and 7|

 The Aggie Recreation Center opened November 19, 2015.
-In an effort to fully create a valuable assessment process, we allowed one full academic year to collect data.
-As a department, we are now creating the assessment plan to begin assessing the overall department and programs.
-As we continue to collect data, we will begin to create our feasibility study to be confident that the department is feasible and that we can realistically work within the parameters that are set forth.
+As a department, we have creating the assessment plan to begin assessing the overall department and programs.
+As we continue to collect data annually, we will conduct a department review to be confident that the department is feasible and that we can realistically work within the parameters that are set forth.

 Department of Campus Recreation Awards and Recognition